 - How are students from all socioeconomic backgrounds placed onto a level playing field while learning in a remote setting?

-With the understanding that a one-size-fits-all approach will simply not work under current decisions, states and districts will be forging individualized guidelines on opening and directives on what format classroom learning takes.
+With the understanding that a one-size-fits-all approach will simply not work under current decisions, institutions will be forging individualized guidelines on opening and directives on what format classroom learning takes.
 Many are taking a more measured approach by adopting a hybrid format that will consist of a mix of remote and physical space learning.
 Students will have the option to attend remote classes at all times.
 Several states appear to be modifying this model for their unique circumstances.

 As a further sign that this is an ever-changing situation, NPR recently reported that the American Academy of Pediatrics had walked back their support for physical space education.
 Instead, they came out with this statement, “Public health agencies must make recommendations based on evidence, not politics.”
 Most states and districts still are unwilling to commit to a plan of action due to the fluidity of the pandemic.
 With no clear idea for most school districts, educators and parents are left in a state of disarray trying to fill in the missing pieces.

-Preparing for an unprecedented academic year
+Staying consistent throughout an unprecedented academic year

 For a fully-online/hybrid learning environment to thrive, there are many facets of education to be considered.
 We must also prioritize the consideration of the many types of homes that you will be working to reach.
 The primary tool of this new hybrid style education will be the creation of the digital classroom.
 There are many forms that this can take, but keep in mind the need for simplicity and consistency.
 To retain students throughout their study, create an intuitive virtual space that’s available for when the students need to connect to either the coursework, peers, or teachers.
 To allow for self-direction of the student curriculum, the week must be structured in a way that will enable the student to have longer and more specific projects along with their regular class and teacher check-ins.
 This structure enhances scheduling flexibility for both our parents and educators, whether we are dealing with the current pandemic or incidences that require school closures, such as inclement weather.